Nathan Healy

 Frequently Asked Questions

-If upfront cost is a concern, Palmetto’s LightReach solar lease removes that barrier entirely — you can go solar with no money down and start saving from day one, with payments starting as low as $89/month.
+Upfront cost is no longer a barrier.
+Palmetto’s LightReach lease lets Dallas homeowners go solar with no money down — starting at around $125/month — and begin saving from day one, with Palmetto handling all maintenance.

 Yes, solar panels can increase your home value in Dallas.
 According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
-For a $400,000 Dallas home, that could mean roughly $16,400 in added value.
+For a $400,000 Dallas home, that’s roughly $16,400 in added value.

-Texas also offers a 100% property tax exemption on the added home value from solar under TX Tax Code Section 11.27, meaning Dallas homeowners can benefit from the increased resale value without paying higher property taxes on it.
+Texas also offers a 100% property tax exemption on the added home value from solar installations, meaning Dallas homeowners benefit from the increased resale value without paying higher property taxes on it.
+Note that leased systems may not qualify for this exemption, as ownership typically must transfer with the home.

-For those who prefer a cash purchase, a typical 9.72 kW system in Dallas costs around $27,296.
+For homeowners who prefer to purchase outright, a typical Dallas system runs $20,000–$36,000 before any incentives.
 Note that the federal 30% residential solar tax credit is no longer available following the Big Beautiful Bill.
-Use the calculator above for a more personalized estimate.
+Use the calculator above for a personalized estimate.